|

 times were all criticized as being way too slow.
 After using the camera myself, however, I have to say that it's not

+that bad for my purposes.
 I didn't buy this camera for street photography, where I need to be always at the ready to snap

 photos of passing people or scenes.
 I bought this camera primarily for shooting pictures of scenic places, and outdoor